Luca Sito: Career

-He was a gold medalist in the 4 × 400 m at the 2023 European Athletics U23 Championships in Espoo alongside Lorenzo Benati, Francesco Domenico Rossi, and Riccardo Meli.
+He was a gold medalist in the 4 × 400 m at the 2023 European Athletics U23 Championships in Espoo alongside Lorenzo Benati, Francesco Domenico Rossi, Riccardo Meli, Matteo Raimondi, and Andrea Panassidi.
 Despite being the youngest member of the team, he also came close to the individual final, missing out a place by just 4 hundredths of a second.

-In April 2024, he lowered his personal best for the 400 metres to 45.65 in Firenze.
+In April 2024, he lowered his personal best for the 400 metres to 45.65 in Florence.
 He ran as part of the Italian 4 × 400 m relay team at the World Relays Championships in Nassau, Bahamas in May 2024.
 That month, he ran a 45.35 personal best for the 400 metres in Montreuil.

 Competing at the 2024 European Athletics Championships in Rome, he was a silver medalist in the Mixed 4 × 400 m relay.
 He also reached the final of the Men's 400 metres with a time of 44.75 seconds.
 In the final he placed fifth overall.

 He ran a personal best 20.72 seconds for the 200 metres in finishing third at the 2024 Italian Athletics Championships.
 He competed at the 2024 Summer Olympics over 400 metres in August 2024, reaching the semi-final.
 He also competed in the men's 4 × 400 m relay and mixed 4 × 400 m relay at the Games.

 In January 2025 in Ancona, he ran an indoor lifetime best of 46.44 to move into the Italian indoor all-time top-10.
 He was selected for the 2025 European Athletics Indoor Championships in Apeldoorn, but did not reach the semi-finals of the 400 metres.

 He was selected for the Italian team for the 2025 World Athletics Championships in Tokyo, Japan, running in the mixed 4 × 400 metres relay.
 He also ran in the heats of the men's 400 metres without advancing to the semi-finals.

+Named in the Italian team for the 2026 European Athletics Championships in Birmingham, England, on the opening night of the championships he was part of the Italian team which placed sixth in the mixed 4 × 400 metres relay.
+On 14 August, Sito, Edoardo Scotti, Mohamed Soudassi and Lorenzo Benati were the Italian team which set a new championship record of 2:58.10 in the preliminary round of the men's 4 × 400 metres relay, bettering the 2:58.22 of Great Britain set in Split in 1990.
+The time also improved the Italian national record of 2:58.81 set in Tokyo at the Olympic Games in 2021.